Inspect Scout

 • Transcripts: Reading and filtering transcripts for scanning.

-• LLM Scanner: Customizable LLM scanner for model evaluation of transcripts.
+• LLM Scanner and Grep Scanner: Higher-level scanners for model and pattern-based scanning of transcripts.